Poetry Books

 Finalist for the 2020 Lambda Literary Award in Gay Poetry

-Order direct from me HERE or from the press or a bookshop HERE!
+Order direct from me HERE

 My third full-length poetry book, Losing Miami, is a bilingual experiment in grieving the potential sinking of Miami due to climate change and rising sea levels.
 What are we losing if we lose Miami, a seemingly impossible city formed out of Caribbean migration and the transformation of language?
 This book asks how we cope with loss at such a grand scale, all while the world continues to rapidly change.